Skip to main content

 The NRBSS consists of two components:

 The participation survey will measure the number and demographics of people in the United States who went recreational boating.
-Using our AmeriSpeak® panel, NORC will conduct approximately four times as many interviews as were collected in 2018, improving the precision and accuracy of the estimates both nationally and for key demographic subgroups and gaining more detailed and reliable data on the segments of the recreational boating community that are more resistant to instituting safer boating practices.
+Using our AmeriSpeak® panel, NORC will conduct interviews with 8,000 households up to three times throughout the year.
+The survey will provide precise and accurate estimates both nationally and for key demographic subgroups and detailed and reliable data on the segments of the recreational boating community that are more resistant to instituting safer boating practices.

 The exposure survey will analyze usage patterns across different boat types, quantify the number of paddlecraft, and generate state-specific exposure estimates.
-For the exposure survey, NORC will conduct 50 percent more interviews than the 2018 survey and use an addressed-based probability sample, data of registered boat owners, and nonprobability samples.
-The additional sample size will improve the precision of state-level estimates for both registered and unregistered boats, including total exposure hours and details on the types of safety equipment on board.
+For the exposure survey, NORC will conduct interviews with over 40,000 households that own or rent boats using an addressed-based probability sample, data of registered boat owners, and nonprobability samples.
+The large sample size will provide reliable state-level estimates for both registered and unregistered boats, including total exposure hours and details on the types of safety equipment on board.

 Result